 Some of the birds you can see in Norfolk in the winter include ducks (Smews, Goosanders, Scoters, Red-Breasted Mergansers, Wigeons, Tufties, Goldeneyes and Mallards), geese (Pink-Footed Geese, Brent Geese, Greylag, Canadian Geese, and Egyptian Geese), snow buntings, bearded tits, starlings, and more.
 You may even be able to catch the starlings putting on a show (murmuration).

-If you are open to getting up early, head to Snettisham on The Wash where you can watch the geese leave their overnight roost as the sun comes up.
-It will be worth the effort.
+If you are open to getting up early, head to Snettisham on The Wash where you can watch the pink-footed geese leave their overnight roost as the sun comes up.
+It’s the winter version of the Snettisham Spectacular and it will be worth the effort.

 #5 Catch a Show

 If you enjoy live theatre, there are always plenty of shows on around the county.
 During the winter, there are also several Christmas-themed shows to get you in the holiday spirit.